vanbnh/ca-vntl-helper/README.md

-## CA VNTL Helper - README
+## CA VNTL Helper
 This is a simple helper for the CA Techlab project.
 It is designed to help you track errors and do some actions when errors occur.
+**It will help you to track, log, and alert when an error occurs in your code.
+It can show the parameters you passed, so you can easily simulate the error.**
 ### Installation
 Install the package using pip:
 ```bash